 - The date the student officially notifies the institution of intent to withdraw

-If a student triggers both definitions above of official withdrawal on different dates, we will use the earlier date, unless we can document academically related activity later.
-Academically-related activity is defined as one that has been confirmed by an employee of BVU, such as taking an exam, logging into the course software, turning in a class assignment, attending a study group, etc. Occupying a room in the residence halls or eating in the cafeteria are NOT considered academically related activities and can have no bearing in withdrawal date determination.
+If a student triggers both definitions above of official withdrawal on different dates, the university will use the earlier date, unless a later academically related activity can be documented.
+An academically related activity is defined as one that has been confirmed by an employee of BVU, such as taking an exam, actively logging into the coursework, turning in a class assignment, attending a study group, etc. Occupying a room in the residence halls or eating in the cafeteria are NOT considered academically related activities and can have no bearing in withdrawal date determination.

 Official notification can come in written form, via telephone, in person, or through e-mail and should be made with the Office of Student Affairs.
 Once initial contact is made, the Office of Student Affairs will ask the student to complete a withdrawal form.
 The student will also be asked to visit certain offices on campus to complete processes with each.
 This process must also be followed for withdrawal from on line courses.
 If a graduate student finds the need to completely withdraw within a semester, the withdrawal process should be initiated with the Office of Graduate Studies or the Registrar’s Office.

-The Office of Student Affairs/Office of Graduate Studies/Registrar will then contact each affected office to provide the official withdrawal date.
+The Office of Student Affairs/Office of Graduate Studies/Registrar’s Office will then contact each affected office to provide the official withdrawal date.
 This date will then be used in the refund calculation.
 (See Return of Title IV Funds/State Aid Policy.)
 No calculation will be required for a withdrawal that occurs on or after sixty percent of the enrollment period.
 (The Interim enrollment period will be added to the spring semester when appropriate).

 The appeal request should be made through, and will be approved by, the Office of Student Affairs or the Office of Graduate Studies.
 The student or an interested party can initiate this process.

 The Office of Student Affairs or the Office of Financial Assistance can be contacted with questions concerning the withdrawal process.
 The withdrawal process for Graduate & Professional Studies students can be found under the BVU Graduate & Professional Studies general information section.
-The Office of Financial Assistance and/or the Business Office can be contacted concerning the refund calculation.
+The Office of Financial Assistance and/or the Business Office can be contacted concerning the Return of Title IV/